Hey! I’m Melinda.

-Until then, I’ll concentrate on France (maybe I’m there right now!) and hope this blog provides a mixture of inspiration and practical advice.
+Until then, I’ll concentrate on France (maybe I’m there right now!) and hope this website provides a mixture of inspiration and practical advice.
 I look forward to hearing from you and hope that you will share your thoughts and experiences.
 All feedback or suggestions for topics are welcome.

 Contact me at [email protected]